As usual, click any photo to bring up a larger version.

 Now, this caught me by surprise, because that router table is literally nothing more than a board with a hole in it.
 But the more I thought about it the more I thought it might be interesting for me to take a moment and talk about my router table solutions, because they are all basic, cheap, and simple.

 When you consider a table saw, the key points are a flat top, and a decent fence.
 A router table is the same thing: You need a flat top, and some times you don’t even use a fence.
-Everything else is
+Everything else is is a bonus.

 If I was doing this for a living, then time is money, and I would want a high end table with lots of built in adjustment and features.
 As a hobbiest, you can put up with something that takes a bit longer and maybe requires a bit of fiddling.
 Because after all, it cost almost nothing to make!